Home ยป Recipes ยป Desserts

 Ingredients for key lime pie bars including graham crackers, Greek yogurt, and condensed milk.

-Whipped Topping: Whipped cream or sugar-free cool whip.
+• Whipped Topping: Whipped cream or sugar-free cool whip.
 I put a small dollop of whipped cream on top of each square for serving.

-How to make key lime bars
+How to make the best key lime pie bars (a step-by-step visual guide):

-Pre-heat oven and prep baking pan
+Step 1: pre-heat oven and prep baking pan

-Preheat your oven to 350°F and spray an 8×8 baking dish with nonstick or line with parchment paper.
+Preheat your oven to 350ยฐF and spray an 8×8 baking dish with nonstick or line with parchment paper.

-Make and bake pie crust
+Step 2: make and bake pie crust

 Collage of creating key lime pie bar crust.

-Prepare filling and add to the crust
+Step 3: prepare filling and add to the crust

 Bake for 30-35 minutes, or until the filling is set in the center, slightly jiggly but firm and the edges begin to pull away from the sides of the pan.

 Let the bars cool to room temperature in the baking dish for at least 1 hour.
 Cover with plastic wrap or aluminum foil and cool in the refrigerator for at least 4 hours, or until they’re completely chilled and firm.
 This is best to do overnight so they’re fully chilled before cutting.
+Slice into 12 equal squares and top with whipped cream and a sprinkle of additional lime zest for garnish.

 Fork with a bite from a key lime pie bar.

-Recipe Tips
+Recipe FAQs

-• Overmixing causes cracks when baking, it’s still good, promise!
+Overmixing causes cracks when baking, itโ€™s still good, promise!
 Just be sure to let the mixture cool prior to refrigerating and to leave it in the fridge as long as possible prior to cutting.

 Key lime pie bar on a plate, missing a bite.